mbd-s/dotfiles/README.md

 4. Select the `Other Actions...` dropdown menu and click `Import JSON profiles...`
 5. Choose the profile you want to use from the ones in `$DOTFILES/iterm2/`

-### Visual Studio Code

-I find it's best to manage your VS Code settings with profiles and settings sync.
-The config here is just for reference.

 ## ✂️ Uninstalling

 To remove symlinked files: